mobify/workshop--adaptivejs-site-1x/README.md

     Save the `_header.dust` header Dust file and close it.

-    **Note:** `"{@getUrl path="images/logo.png" /}"` prepends the bundle URL to the image path during the build process.
-When you preview locally, the logo locations appear as `http://localhost:8080/images/logo.png`.
+    The `{@getUrl path="images/logo.png" /}` part prepends the bundle URL to the image path during the build process.
+When you preview the site locally, the logo location appear as `http://localhost:8080/images/logo.png`.

 10. Refresh the Potions page preview from Step 2 to see the logo.
 11. Stop preview with the command `[control] c` in Terminal.